jacky-lee/r1-connect-demo-Android/README.md

 #1.
 System Requirements
 The R1 Connect SDK supports all mobile and tablet devices running Android 2.2 and above.
 The downloadable directory (see below "[a.
 Import Files](#a-import-files)") contains the library and headers of the R1 Connect SDK for Android.

-// Update the download link above.
+// TODO Update the download link above.

 The library supports the following architectures: